avkliskova/sverona.github.io/content/blog/nabla.md

 tags: [grad-school, term-paper, time-scales-calculus, neural-networks, machine-learning, 2019]
 ---

 _Neural networks_ are a popular technique for machine learning problems such as automated handwriting recognition, automated speech recognition, and time-series forecasting.
-On these tasks, so-called _deep neural networks_ [Schmidhuber 2015] and _convolutional neural networks_ [Ciresan et al. 2011] have performed at least as well as the best known non-neural-network statistical learning techniques.
+On these tasks, so-called _deep neural networks_ [Schmidhuber 2015]{{% sidenote %}} Schmidhuber, Jürgen.
+"Deep learning in neural networks: An overview." _Neural networks_ 61 (2015): 85-117. {{% /sidenote %}} and _convolutional neural networks_ [Ciresan et al. 2011]
+{{% sidenote %}}
+Ciresan, Dan Claudiu, Ueli Meier, Jonathan Masci, Luca Maria Gambardella, and Jürgen Schmidhuber.
+"Flexible, high performance convolutional neural networks for image classification."
+In _Twenty-Second International Joint Conference on Artificial
+Intelligence_.
+2011.
+{{% /sidenote %}} have performed at least as well as the best known non-neural-network statistical learning techniques.
 A typical neural network numerically solves an extremization problem using gradient descent in a high-dimensional Euclidean space using an algorithm known as _backpropagation_.

-We provide an exposition of (feedforward) neural networks and backpropagation on \\(\mathbb{R}^n\\), analogous to that found in [Nielsen 2015].
-We further generalize these concepts from \\(\mathbb{R}^n\\) to a product of _time scales_, or closed subsets of \\(\mathbb{R}\\) which may be partially discrete and partially continuous.
+We provide an exposition of (feedforward) neural networks and backpropagation on \\(\mathbb{R}^n\\), analogous to that found in [Nielsen 2015].{{% sidenote %}} Nielsen, Michael A. _Neural networks and deep learning._ Determination Press, 2015. {{% /sidenote %}} We further generalize these concepts from \\(\mathbb{R}^n\\) to a product of _time scales_, or closed subsets of \\(\mathbb{R}\\) which may be partially discrete and partially continuous.

-Most of the main results were already derived in [Seiffert & Wunsch 2010] for delta derivatives; we present what are mostly the dual cases for nabla derivatives.
+Most of the main results were already derived in [Seiffert & Wunsch 2010]{{% sidenote %}}
+Seiffertt, John, and Donald C. Wunsch.
+"Backpropagation and ordered derivatives in the time scales calculus." _IEEE transactions on neural networks_ 21, no. 8 (2010): 1262-1269. {{% /sidenote %}} for delta derivatives; we present what are mostly the dual cases for nabla derivatives.